mouktardev/coder-blog/README.md

 - [lucide-react](https://lucide.dev/) an open source icon library.
 - [framer-motion](https://github.com/framer/motion) an open source motion library for React, made by Framer.
 - [nanostores](https://github.com/nanostores/nanostores) an open source state manager.

-## Page transition idea:

-- Index page Capture the clicked article state of two elements title and image that will be animated in the Dynamic `@post.page.tsx` pages
-- Dashboard layout each page share exit and enter animation

-### Page transition bug:

-if you refresh `@post.page` the captured element state will initialized to zero which effect the initial animation start.

 ## Basic commands